-The duration of pleurisy really depends on what’s causing your condition and if you’re diagnosed early.
-There’s no definitive way to tell how long your pleurisy will last, unless you find out what’s causing it.
+There’s no definitive way to tell how long your pleurisy will last unless you know what’s causing it.

 Bacterial infection or pneumonia

-Pleurisy that’s caused by chest wounds or blunt trauma to your rib cage should go away once your injuries heal.
-Sometimes a pleural effusion (buildup of fluid) happens as a result of these injuries.
-This fluid may need to be drained before your pleurisy symptoms go away.
+Pleurisy that’s caused by chest wounds or blunt trauma to your rib cage typically goes away once your injuries heal.
+Sometimes a pleural effusion happens as a result of these injuries.
+If that’s the case, this fluid may need to be drained before your pleurisy symptoms go away.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are sometimes used to treat pleurisy that’s caused by lupus.
-Other medications that suppress the immune system may be necessary to control the inflammation of your lung’s lining while pleurisy heals.
+You may need other medications that suppress the immune system to control the inflammation of your lung’s lining until pleurisy heals.

 If you have pleurisy, the best thing you can do for your body is to rest.
-Your doctor may tell you to rest at home while you wait for your pleurisy to resolve.
+A doctor may tell you to rest at home while you wait for your pleurisy to resolve.

-Schedule an appointment with your doctor as soon as you can if you experience any of the following:
+Schedule an appointment with a doctor as soon as you can if you experience any of the following:

 - chest pain that worsens when you cough or sneeze